Increase water intake

-Water has a key role in your horse’s digestive system, where it is continually secreted into and reabsorbed from the gut.
-Changes in hydration, by not having enough water, can cause disturbances to the digestive process and how food passes along the gut.
+Water has a key role in your horse’s digestive system, where it’s continually secreted into and reabsorbed from the gut.
+Changes in hydration, by not having enough water, can affect the digestive process and how food passes along the gut.
 This increases the risk of impaction colic which occurs when a firm ball of feed material blocks the intestine.

 chevron-down